-The Division's state budget is funded from sources such as licensing fees for insurance agents and insurance companies, and penalties, fines, and restitutions collected by the Department.
-These funds are deposited into the Insurance Regulatory Trust Fund.
-The budget supports one state position, certain projects and technological improvements that benefit future receivership estates.
-For the 2018-2019 fiscal year, the Division's operating state budget was \$880,597.
-The state budget funds expenses that are not directly related to administering specific receivership estates (and, therefore, cannot be funded by estates), but are required by statute or by the regulatory aspects of the Division's mission.
-Figure 6 displays the Division's Receivership Budget for the 2018-2019 fiscal year, and Figure 7 gives an overview of the Division's 2018-2019 state budget.
+The Division's state budget is funded from the Insurance Regulatory Trust Fund.
+The state budget supports one state position, infrastructure, and certain technological improvements that benefit future receivership estates.
+For the 2019-2020 fiscal year, the Division's operating state budget was \$1,010,033.
+Figure 3 displays the Division's Receivership Budget for the 2019-2020 fiscal year, and Figure 4 gives an overview of the Division's 2019-2020 state budget.